-Blue Monkey is one of the most popular 5* UK baby and dog-friendly holiday cottages, which comfortably sleeps 10 and is just a pebbles throw from 3 gorgeous sandy beaches.
-It’s a stunning Georgian Grade II listed property with garden is a luxurious home away from home experience, with everything on hand, including two house kayaks that can be rented at the property.
+Blue Monkey is one of the UK’s most popular 5* baby and dog-friendly coastal holiday cottages, which comfortably sleeps 10 in spacious luxury and is just a pebble’s throw from 3 gorgeous sandy beaches.
+It’s a stunning Georgian Grade II listed property with walled garden & a home away from home experience, with everything on hand, including two house kayaks that can be rented at the property.
 Our seaside cottage is situated on the coastal path in breath taking Cawsand SE Cornwall.
-Five minutes from Polhawn Fort, 4 hours from London and it is a true family haven that is a perfect child & pet-friendly holiday home.
-If you desire, for peace of mind, that your holiday is booked you can now automatically and securely book the free periods on the availability page.
+Five minutes from Polhawn Fort, less than 4 hours from London, it is a true haven that makes it a perfect child & pet-friendly holiday home with full concierge service provided.

 For peace of mind that your holiday is automatically & securely booked, please complete these 3 simple steps: